 During the reign of Carlos III, large investments were made in infrastructure, especially sewage systems and public buildings.

 In the 19th and 20th centuries, the city continued growing, not only in population but also in monuments and buildings, such as the Congress of deputies.

 The last measure taken in 2018 by the government, and that mainly affects the Central District, is the prohibition of the circulation of gasoline and diesel motor cars, thus creating “Central Madrid”.

 If you want to stay in a great location, please check out our accommodations in Chamberí or Salamanca at “Edificio Escultor”.
 The apartments are located next to Calle Serrano and Paseo de la Castellana.

-Here is possible to stay for weeks or even days and we have accommodations for different types of profiles.
-So take a look to the list of apartments for companies or to the list of apartments for students.
+It is possible to stay here for weeks or even days, and we have accommodations for different types of profiles.
+So take a look at the list of apartments for companies or the list of apartments for students.